Bias Rating: LEAST BIASED

 Factual Reporting: VERY HIGH

-Founded in 1998, HowStuffWorks is an American commercial educational website founded by Marshall Brain to provide its target audience an insight into the way many things work.
+Founded in 1998, HowStuffWorks is an American commercial educational website founded by Marshall Brain to provide its target audience an insight into how many things work.
 The site uses various media to explain complex concepts, terminology, and mechanisms—including photographs, diagrams, videos, animations, podcasts, and articles.
-According to their about page they are a “source of unbiased, reliable, easy-to-understand answers and explanations of how the world actually works.”
+According to their about page, they are a “source of unbiased, reliable, easy-to-understand answers and explanations of how the world actually works.”